SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Operators.rst

     :width: 388
     :align: center

-The encoding used for negative numbers is known as a *two's complement* representation.
+The encoding used for negative numbers is known as a :newTerm:`two's complement` representation.
 It may seem an unusual way to represent negative numbers, but it has several advantages.